 Northern Michigan is full of cute little towns, amazing wine, and several fantastic ski resorts.
 One of the best in the area is Crystal Mountain located in Benzie County, Michigan.
 Just minutes from the Michigan lakeshore and the great city of Traverse City, this ski resort is perfect for beginners!

 Crystal Mountains has 58 ski trails total with 20 of them being green beginner runs.
 The “bunny” hill even has a “magic carpet” lift instead of the tow rope which is a little more difficult.

 They also offer ski lessons for both kids and adults.
 You can even book yourself a private lesson!
 Crystal Mountain also offers snowboarding and cross-country lessons.

 The resort itself is beautiful with tons of amenities.
-These include outdoor and indoor pools, spa, fitness center, 6 restaurants and lounges.
-You can even enjoy a cup of hot coco at the Level Four Rooftop Bar which overlooks the main ski hill.
+These include outdoor and indoor pools, a spa, fitness center, 6 restaurants, and lounges.
+You can even enjoy a cup of hot cocoa at the Level Four Rooftop Bar which overlooks the main ski hill.

-The resort also has accommodations of all kinds including one room suites and full “top of the mountain” townhouse.
+The resort also has accommodations of all kinds including one-room suites and a full “top of the mountain” townhouse.